Timon-Schwarz/auto-arch/README.md

 - Unpack toolbox: `sudo tar -xzf ~/Downloads/jetbrains-toolbox-*.tar.gz -C /opt`
 - Setup toolbox: `/opt/jetbrains-toolbox-*/jetbrains-toolbox`
 - Install desired applications
+- Configure desired applications
+- For IDEA remove JDKs installed in home directorty
+- Setup system JDKs in IDEA via /var/run/host/usr/lib/jvm/java-\*

 ### Firefox openh264 codec plugin

 The packages required to use the openh264 codec in Firefox are installed but the plugin is not enabled within Firefox.

-To enable it open Firefox, go to "Settings" -> "Extensions" & "Themes" -> "Plugins" and set "OpenH264 Video Codec provided by Cisco Systems, Inc." to "Always active".
+To enable it open Firefox, go to **"Settings" -> "Extensions" & "Themes" -> "Plugins"** and set **"OpenH264 Video Codec provided by Cisco Systems, Inc."** to **"Always active"**.